sriharsha0806/sriharsha0806.github.io/content/talk/Semantic.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Deep Learning", "Supervised Learning", "Overfitting"]
+tags = ["Deep Learning", "Convolutional Neural Networks", "Semantic segmentation"]

 # Slides (optional).
 #   Associate this talk with Markdown slides.